ray-project/ray/doc/source/data/batch_inference.rst

 .. code-block:: bash

-    pip install ray[data]
+    pip install -U "ray[data]"

-Then, use Ray Data for offline inference in 4 simple steps:
+Using Ray Data for offline inference involves four basic steps:

-| **Step 1:** Load in your data into a Ray Dataset.
-Many different data types and formats are supported, see :ref:`Loading Data <loading_data>` for more details.
+| **Step 1:** Load your data into a Ray Dataset.
+Ray Data supports many different data types and formats.
+See :ref:`Loading Data <loading_data>` for more details.
-| **Step 2:** Loading the pre-trained model in a Python class.
+| **Step 2:** Load the pre-trained model in a Python class.
 | **Step 3:** Transform your dataset using the pre-trained model by calling :meth:`ds.map_batches() <ray.data.Dataset.map_batches>`.
 See :ref:`Transforming Data <transforming-data>` for more details.
 | **Step 4:** Get the final predictions by either iterating through the output or saving the results.
 See :ref:`Consuming data <consuming_data>` for more details.